 Get the facts about organ donation

 Your organ donation decision is important, whatever it may be.
-Use this information to help you make an informed choice, and then tell your family.
+Use this information to help you make an informed choice.

 Healthcare professionals have a duty of care to save your life first.

 If - despite their best efforts - death is inevitable, organ and tissue donation will be considered as end of life care discussions start with your loved ones.

 Only when end of life care planning is started is the NHS Organ Donor Register accessed by a specialist nurse for organ donation and the possibility of organ donation discussed with your family.

 There are strict criteria in place in the United Kingdom to help those caring for the dying, by providing safe, timely and consistent criteria for the diagnosis of death.